samhh/bukubrow-webext/README.md

 #### Step 1 - Installing the binary

-If you've downloaded a binary zip from the [releases page](https://github.com/samhh/Bukubrow/releases), skip to step 3. [(Why isn't a binary available for my platform?)](https://github.com/SamHH/bukubrow/issues/12)
+If you've downloaded a binary zip from the [releases page](https://github.com/samhh/Bukubrow/releases), skip to step 3.

 1. Clone the repo.
 2. Run `make binary-linux-x64` (Linux) or `make binary-darwin-x64` (macOS).
 Note that you'll need your target platform installed and configured with Cargo.
 Your zip file will be located within the `./release/` directory.